 As the sea is relatively close, we have more sunshine hours than the average for North-Wales.

 Light frosts are frequent in Winter (and sometimes in early Spring) but are less severe than further up in the valley; on many occasions, snow falls on the hills around us but – thanks to the sea – if snow falls, it usually melts on the same day.
 We usually have the lowest Winter minima around -7C and the Summer maxima around +26C.

-We use unheated polytunnels, unheated greenhouses and raised beds outdoors to grow our plants.
+We use unheated "growing pods" and raised beds outdoors to grow our plants, usually at least a hundred of each species, so we can monitor them and select the best ones.
 The outdoor area is slightly shaded because the sunshine can be strong in the summer and can dry the small pots out very quickly.

 We only grow the largest plants on ground level so no waterlogging can occur and we can reduce slug damage (this is impossible to avoid fully though, as we use as little chemicals as possible).
 Field mice are a big enemy of young plants, but we do not have any problem with them: we have recruited 3 cats who live on the nursery and keep our little seed-loving mammals away.
 We also have Marleigh, our beloved Labrador with us and she makes sure the cats behave well...

 We propagate and grow all of our stock on site from seeds or cuttings, this way we can take care of the plants from their very first day of life.

 Propagating from seed is a great way to maintain nature’s diversity and gene pool.
 Although cultivars may be identical when propagated by cutting, we would have very few varieties of ornamental plants without selecting them from seedlings first!